prathameshmahamuni001/Sentiment-analysis-twitter-data/README.md

 ## Key Components

 ### Data Preprocessing
-- The project preprocesses the Twitter text data by removing symbols, converting text to lowercase, and stemming words to their root form using the NLTK library.
+- The project preprocesses the Twitter text data by removing symbols, converting text to lowercase, and Stemming words to their root form using the NLTK library.
 - Stop words (commonly occurring words like "the", "is", "and", etc.) are removed to improve the quality of the text data.

 ### Feature Extraction